 Applicants from the five inhabited U.S. territories of American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands are encouraged to apply for funding.
 All applicants are encouraged to collaborate with the large community of scholars, public health practitioners, and community leaders in the U.S. territories to leverage existing resources and advance ongoing activities.

 How the Funding Will Be Issued

-Award funding will be provided to the lead researcher and/or research co-leads, research assistants, or other local collaborators in the form of a fellowship.
+Award funding will be provided to the lead researcher and/or research co-leads, research assistants, or other local collaborators.
 These payments will be sent directly to the award recipients as designated in the budget to cover research-related expenses or time dedicated to data collection, analysis efforts, or research dissemination.

 The funding can be distributed across team members as designated by the research lead (for example, 50% of the award sent to the lead, 25% to the co-lead, and 25% to a local collaborator).
 No more than five recipients can be designated for any one award.

 Award funding will be processed after proposals are accepted and awards are announced.
 To receive the award funding, the designated recipients will need to return: